 SB 431 by Sen. José Rodriquez (D- SD#29-El Paso)

 ♥SB 919 by Sen. José Rodriquez (D- SD#29-El Paso) allows APRNs and PAs to sign out-of-hospital DNR orders and file medical verifications for death certificates.
-(Update: This bill was heard in the Senate Health & Human Services Committee on April 12th.
-Chairman Schwertner thinks this is an important bill to pass, so this bill has a good chance if we can get the House version moving!)
+(Update: This bill passed the Senate and was reported out of the House Public Health Committee on May 17th.)

 - Pharmacists in Class A pharmacies may fill Schedule 2 Controlled Substance prescriptions signed by APRNs and PAs (This is a clean-up bill from SB 406 [Acts of 83rd Texas Legislature, 2013]).

 SB 433 by Sen. José Rodriquez (D- SD#29-El Paso)

 HB 1846 by Rep. Garnet Coleman (D-HD#147-Houston)(Update: This bill was sent to the House Calendars Committee on May 8th, and the companion bill was not heard in committee.
 Hopes are dim for this bill’s passage.)